 Birch Aquarium is an interactive museum that showcases research discoveries by Scripps scientists on climate, earth, and ocean science.
 Just a short stroll north and on the University of California San Diego campus is the Salk Institute, known as the most significant architectural site in San Diego.

 It was recognized worldwide for its biological research and was founded by polio vaccine developer Jonas Salk.
 This architectural wonder constructed in the 1960s by modernist architect Louis I. Kahn includes a foot-wide “Stream of Life” that flows through the center of a travertine marble courtyard between the twin structures that sit on the bluffs overlooking the Pacific Ocean.

 There is a free guided architectural tour Monday through Friday at noon, but visitors may also stroll at will through the dramatic courtyard on their own.

 Stuart Collection UCSD

 Adjacent to the Sulk Institute and situated on the southwest edge of Torrey Pines Preserve, is the world-class Torrey Pines Golf Course, with its two gorgeous municipal 18-hole championship courses that have been featured on the PGA tour.

 With over 2,000 acres of untouched land, the reserve has long stretches of beachfront, and an amazing lagoon which is home to migrating birds.
 Visitors come from all over the globe to witness the California coast as it was before development.

 Getting to La Jolla

-La Jolla is located one hour 45 minutes from Los Angeles, and two hours 15 minutes from the San Fernando Valley.
+La Jolla is located two hours from Los Angeles.
 Traditional hotel and motel lodging are available in the city if you choose to make it a weekend trip or family vacation.